mayfan/maynara.com/src/pages/blog/2019-11-16-feature-integration-for-a-conceptual-bike-sharing-mobile-application.md

   - backgroundColor: '#FFF'
     column:
       - content: '![](/img/title.png)'
+  - backgroundColor: '#E2E2E2'
+    column:
+      - content: >-
+          ## Competitive Analysis

+          To understand the transport market a bit further, we conducted a competitive analysis of direct and indirect competitors of Lime.
+We also compared some imporant features from traveling apps as we would like to optimise the experience of users when it comes to planning holidays and bike tours.
+    title: Research
 ---
 In a two-week sprint, I worked in a team of four to integrate a new feature for the exiting Lime bike mobile application creating a hi-fi clickable prototype.
 The new feature is added to help customers creating a multi-point sightseeing tour, browse sight details for major attractions, secure rental bikes nearby and a more personalised app experience as a way to retain current customers and attract potential users.